tornikeo/tornikeo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a full-stack AI specialist.
+I'm a full-stack AI specialist.
 Teaching, researching, deploying - you name it.

-Here's my a summary of my experience so far:
+Here's a summary of my experience so far:

 ## Education